Evercoder/culori/README.md

 // => { l: 100, a: -50, b: 50, mode: 'lab' }
 ```

+> You'll want to use a [converter](#culoriConverter) in most cases.
+You can throw strings and color objects at a converter to get back an object in a predictable color space. `parse()`, on the other hand, is only meant for parsing strings.

 <a name="culoriConverter" href="#culoriConverter">#</a> culori.**converter**(_mode = "rgb"_) → _function (color or String)_ [<>](https://github.com/evercoder/culori/blob/master/src/converter.js 'Source')

-Returns a _converter_: a function that can convert any color to the _mode_ color space:
+Returns a _converter_: a function that can convert any color to the _mode_ color space.

 ```js
 let rgb = culori.converter('rgb');